genderkit/genderkit/_articles/contraceptive-implant.md

 If you don't want other people to know you are using contraception, an implant might not be the best option for you, as other people may be able feel or see it if they look closely at your arm.

 Some people decide they do not want the implant because they experience side effects from the implant, such as headaches, acne, or heavy bleeding.
+However, not everyone will experience these side effects.

 ### Are there other options?